bandeepsingh123/Obsidian/Cs-notes/Roadmap.md

 -----
- build a todo app using only javascript and local storage then make the same project again using mongo db backend
+ build a todo app using only javascript and local storage then make the same project again using mongo db backend and then with react js and then with node js